veronicaandric/GVV/README_dev.txt

-Directories:
+DIRECTORY DESCRIPTIONS

+"lib" - dependency files (jquery, d3, socket.io, etc.).

-lib - database files (.csv).
+"data" - database files (tab-delimited).
+"data/userdata" - json files generated for each user when they run the app.
+Subfolders for each user should be named by the unique username provided.

-static/scripts - js files.
+"static/scripts" - js files.
-stactic/css - css files.
+"stactic/css" - css files.
+"static/media" - images and video files.

-templates - html files.
+"templates" - html files.